RobincYoung/littleman/README.md

 # littleman
-simple VM and assembler for it. (both in lua)
+simple VM and assembler for it. (both in lua) (javascript also available, see notes at bottom)

 To use assembler put code in 'tocomp.txt' (yes the name is wrong I will change it later) and run 'assembler/main.lua' the results are put in 'write.txt'